 One enters the building from the veranda directly into the main living room.
 This 14'-2" wide by 28 foot deep room is separated by 2 square wooden columns which rest on two low walls.
-These low walls are 8" wide and 48" long on both sides which frame a 6 foot opening in the center which in turn creates a 14'-2" wide by 11 foot deep entry space.
-The two windows in this area view the veranda and there is a 6'-6" wide opening that separates this room from what is currently used as a dining room.
+These low walls are 8" wide and 48" long on both sides which frame a 6 foot opening in the center creating a 14'-2" wide by 11' deep entry space.
+The two windows in this area view the veranda and there is a 6' - 6" wide opening that separates this room from a dining room.
 These rooms can be isolated from one another via 2 pocket doors that recess into widened walls on both sides.
-The dining room incorporates the aforementioned bay area and takes advantage of the southern exposure through three windows.
-The room dimensions are 14'-1" wide by 16'-9" long and through this room is where vertical circulation takes place to the second story by a staircase.
+The dining room takes advantage of the southern exposure through three windows.
+The room dimensions are

+14'-1" wide by 16'-9" long and through this room is where vertical circulation takes place to the second story by a staircase.
 There are five winding and ten straight run risers to accommodate the 8'-10" high ceilings throughout the first floor.

-The wood paneling on the stair wall is broken into 9" squares by 2" wide flat wooden moldings.
-The squares are further accentuated with trim having mytred corners.
+The wood paneling on the stair wall is broken into 9" squares by 2" wide flat wooden mouldings.
+The squares are further accentuated with trim having mitred corners.
 Base moldings are 8" high by 1" thick capped with a 1" wide by 1-3/4" high wooden molding.
 Window frames are 5-1/2" wide.

 Separating the kitchen from the dining room is a Dutch door that appears to be original.
-The kitchen has modern appliances but maintains some original paneling and there are two original doors; one that leads to the basement and one that connects to a small porch on the south side.
+The kitchen maintains some original paneling and there are two original doors; one that leads to the basement and one that connects to a small porch on the south side.
 A 20th century door has been installed on the east side, rear entrance and two windows are not original.
 While the south facing window maintains the original casings with a modern combination fixed/awning sash, there is an east-facing window that is not original and there was probably never a window in this location.
 This window is a double hung, one over one configuration but bears no relationship regarding proportion or casing dimensions to the original building.
 The kitchen is connected to the living room through an arched opening towards the rear of the building.